-In November 2010 the Council adopted an anti-money laundering policy in recognition of its obligation to establish formalised internal procedures to prevent its services in the use of money laundering.
+The Council's anti-money laundering policy recognises its obligation to establish formalised internal procedures to prevent its services in the use of money laundering.
+The policy has recently been reviewed and will be reviewed by Policy & Finance Committee at their meeting in June 2012.

-The Treasury Management Strategy for 2010/ 2011 was approved by Policy & Finance Committee in March 2010.
-The Strategy reflected revisions to the Treasury Management Code of Practice and the Prudential Code for Capital Finance in Local Authorities, ensuring continued compliance with statutory regulations and a professional code of conduct in all treasury management activities (CIPFA's Professional Code of Practice on Treasury Management).
+The Treasury Management Strategy for 2012/13 was approved by Policy & Finance Committee in March 2012.
+The Strategy reflects revisions to the Treasury Management Code of Practice and the Prudential Code for Capital Finance in Local Authorities, ensuring continued compliance with statutory regulations and a professional code of conduct in all treasury management activities (CIPFA's Professional Code of Practice on Treasury Management).